Payment protection insurance

-Payment protection insurance (PPI), also known as credit insurance, credit protection insurance, or loan repayment insurance, is an insurance product that enables consumers to ensure repayment of credit if the borrower dies, becomes ill or disabled, loses a job, or faces other circumstances that may prevent them from earning income to service the debt.
+Payment protection insurance (PPI), also known as credit insurance, credit protection insurance, or loan repayment insurance, is an insurance product that enables consumers to ensure repayment of credit if the borrower dies, becomes ill, disabled, loses a job, or faces other circumstances that may prevent them from earning income to service the debt.
 It is not to be confused with income protection insurance, which is not specific to a debt but covers any income.
 PPI was widely sold by banks and other credit providers as an add-on to the loan or overdraft product.

-PPI usually covers payments for a finite period, typically 12 months, in which case they might be marketed as short-term income protection insurance (STIP).
-For loans or mortgages this may be the entire monthly payment, for credit cards it is typically the minimum monthly payment.
-After this point the borrower must find other means to repay the debt, although some policies repay the debt in full if they are unable to return to work or are diagnosed with a critical illness.
+PPI usually covers payments for a finite period, typically 12 months, in which case they might be marketed as short-term income protection insurance (STIP) policies.
+For loans or mortgages the benefit amount may be the entire monthly payment, but for credit cards it is typically the minimum monthly payment.
+After the end of the period the borrower must find other means to repay the debt, although some policies repay the debt in full if they are unable to return to work or are diagnosed with a critical illness.
 The period covered by insurance is typically long enough for most people to start working again and earn enough to service their debt.
-PPI is different from other types of insurance such as home insurance, in that it can be quite difficult to determine if it is right for a person or not.
 Careful assessment of what would happen if a person became unemployed would need to be considered, as payments in lieu of notice (for example) may render a claim ineligible despite the insured person being genuinely unemployed.
 In this case, the approach taken by PPI insurers is consistent with that taken by the Benefits Agency in respect of unemployment benefits.

 Most PPI policies are not sought out by consumers.
 In some cases, consumers claim to be unaware that they even have the insurance.

-In sales connected to loans, products were often promoted by commission based telesales departments.
+In sales connected to loans, products were often promoted by commission-based telesales departments.
 Fear of losing the loan was exploited, as the product was effectively cited as an element of underwriting.
 Any attention to suitability was likely to be minimal, if it existed at all.

 In all types of insurance some claims are accepted and some are rejected.
 Notably, in the case of PPI, the number of rejected claims is high compared to other types of insurance.
 The rare customers who deliberately seek out the policy may have little recourse when they discover it is of no benefit.

-As PPI is designed to cover repayments on loans and credit cards, most loan and credit card companies sell the product at the same time as they sell the credit product.
-By May 2008, 20 million PPI policies existed in the UK with a further increase of 7 million policies a year being purchased thereafter.
-Surveys show that 40% of policyholders claim to be unaware that they had a policy.